mzf666/MATPO/README.md

 Download the training and testing datasets to the `data` directory.
 The prerpocessed datasets can be downloaded [here](https://huggingface.co/datasets/veggiebird/MATPO-data).

-Train a Qwen3-14B-base model with MATPO on the MuSiQue dataset and evaluate on the GAIA-text datasets:
+Train a Qwen3-14B-base model with MATPO on the MuSiQue dataset and evaluate on the GAIA-text datasets.

 ```bash
 # tested on 16 x (8 x 80G-A800) nodes